surniaulula/wpsso/readme.txt

 * Twitter [Player Card](https://dev.twitter.com/cards/types/player) markup for embedded videos from Slideshare, Vimeo, Wistia, and/or Youtube.
 * Configurable user profile contact field names and labels for customized theme / SEO plugin integration.
 * Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags from webpage headers.
-* URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS "Shortlink" URLs.
+* Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
 * Integrates with **3rd party plugins and services** for additional image, video, product, and content information (see [About Pro Modules](http://wpsso.com/codex/plugins/wpsso/notes/modules/) and [Integration Notes](http://wpsso.com/codex/plugins/wpsso/installation/integration/) for details).
 The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
 	* **Supported 3rd Party Plugins**
 		* [All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/)